the-teachingRSE-project/competencies/competencies.md

     \multirow{2}{*}{Competency} & \multicolumn{2}{c|}{Working as an individual developer}
     & \multicolumn{2}{c|}{Working with a group of developers} & \multirow{2}{*}{Organisation-level support} \\
     \cline{2-5}
-              & locally-based & RSE-Team based & locally-based & RSE-Team based &\\\hline
+              & Locally-based & RSE-Team based & Locally-based & RSE-Team based &\\\hline
     %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%
     DOCBB &
-    Focus on getting outputs to support research.
-Often time-constrained, may be self-taught, less awareness/familiarity with code quality and structure.
-Simple Best Practice documents can be sufficient& Likely greater focus on reusability, documentation, and knowledge of best practices but potential lack of domain scientist support.& More opportunity to discuss and share ideas but team members may be self-taught and less aware of key practices. & Stronger ingrained focus on team-based project management and development methodologies resulting in higher quality, more reusable code.& Will offer training and other resources in core topics to support self-taught/embedded developers.
+    Focuses on getting outputs to support research.
+Is not very familiar with code quality and structure.
+Follows basic best practice guides.&
+    Puts greater focus on reusability, documentation, and knowledge of best practices, but potentially lacks domain knowledge.&
+    Has more opportunities to discuss and share ideas, but team members may be less aware of key practices. &
+    Has stronger ingrained focus on team-based PM and development methodologies, resulting in higher quality, more reusable code.& Should offer training and other resources in core topics to support individual developers.
       Should have research software guidance/policies that provide advice.\\
     \hline
     %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%
     LIBS&
-    Reusability and sharing/distribution of code often not a focus or considered relevant. & Greater trained focus on reusability/sharing but likely not part of the project aims.& May be looking to develop reusable shareable outputs but likely case-by-case basis.
-Need easy resources.& Focus on quality and practices, reusability/packaging driven by project needs and spec.& Should provide policies on sharing and reuse of software.
+    Does not emphasize code reusability and sharing/distribution. & Puts greater focus on reusability/sharing, but likely not as part of the project aims.& May want to develop reusable shareable outputs for a specific case.
+Needs easy resources.& Focuses on quality and best practices.
+Reusability/packaging driven by project needs and spec.& Should provide policies on reusability/sharing.
 May be driven by requirements/policies of the funding agency.
     \\\hline
     %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%
     SWLC&
-    It's down to you to manage the complete life-cycle, if you move on, what will happen to the code?&
-    More support with a team but do they have awareness/expertise of managing the life-cycle?
-What is the "bus factor"?& Even when working alone, team infrastructure and tooling can be vital in supporting the life-cycle and supporting sustainability.& As previous but with a large codebase, how many people know about each part?
+    Manages the complete life-cycle, bus factor equal to 1.& The team supports parts of the software life-cycle, but with low bus factor.& The team infrastructure and tooling supports the life-cycle and sustainability.& The bus factor may still be low in parts of the code.
-      Need to think about coherent life-cycle management across the team - generally a key part of RSE team expertise.&
+      Need to think about coherent life-cycle management across the team - generally a key expertise of an RSE team.&
-    Support for training important.
-Organisation may also provide site licences for e.g. management tools.
+    Should support with training.
+Organisation may also provide site licences for, e.g. management tools.
     \\\hline
     %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%
     SWREPOS&
-    Where open source, use of repositories important for code management and demonstrating outputs - e.g. supporting academic credit.
+    Uses repositories for code management and demonstrating outputs
-      May not have awareness/skills if self-taught.&
-    As previous but professional RSEs generally very experienced with use of repositories and their many features.& Repos are a vital aspect of modern team-based development.
+    - e.g. supporting academic credit, but may be missing skills.& As locally-based, but professional RSEs are generally very experienced with use of repositories and their many features.& Use repositories to collaborate inside the team.
-      Short courses can facilitate effective use.&
+      Can benefit from short courses on effective use.& Use repositories extensively for project
-    Repos used extensively by RSE teams - often the base for project management, issue tracking, etc. in addition to code itself.
+      management, issue tracking, etc. in addition to code itself.
       May train others.&
-    Organisations can offer enterprise repository set ups, site licences etc. Also fund either internal or external training for this vital research software development tooling.
+    Should offer enterprise repository set ups,
+      site licences etc. Also fund either internal or external training for this vital research software development tooling.
     \\\hline